 6. Invite Facebook Friends to Follow Your Page

 Instagram is owned by Facebook so there is a lot of overlap with what’s possible between the two platforms.
 If you are an admin of your nonprofit’s Facebook page, you can log into the Instagram app and invite your Facebook friends to follow your Instagram page.
 This is a great way to generate more Instagram followers.

 Start at your profile page and click the cog wheel near the upper righthand corner.
 The very first option is to “Invite Facebook Friends” so simply tap, log in, and invite away.
 Right below this section you can also connect to Facebook to discover Facebook friends who are on Instagram that you might not follow yet.

 7. Make Sure Your Account Is Public

 This one seems obvious, but it can get easily overlooked.
 Make sure your nonprofit supporters can easily follow your account when they land on your page.
-To check up on this, start at your profile page and click the cog wheel in the upper right-hand corner, scroll to the section called “Account,” and then make sure the “Private Account” option is turned off.
+To check up on this, start at your profile page and click the cog wheel near the upper right-hand corner, scroll to the section called “Account Privacy,” and then make sure the “Private Account” option is turned off.